 All foreign travellers need to pay an official visitor fee to enter Myanmar's Mergui Archipelago.
 The fee is comprised of various components and is calculated based on the duration of the stay, the cruising range, the size of the boat, and the number of guests on the boat.
 It includes a visitor license, a port fee, and service fees for different government departments.

-The total visitor fee for our 5-night / 6-day Luxury Sailing Adventure cruises currently amounts to USD 250 per person.
+The total visitor fee for 5-night / 6-day sailing trips currently amounts to USD 310 per person.
 Fees for guests chartering a private yacht have to be calculated individually.

 We are happy to help you obtain your Mergui visitor license and are offering the option to prepay the fees together with your charter fee.
 If you prefer, you can choose to pay the fees directly to the authorities in cash upon your arrival.